Loading

 from scratch

-At SpaceData Inc. I was tasked with extending a flat terrain locomotion policy to handle the kinds of surfaces a robot would actually encounter in a disaster zone.
-That meant training a reinforcement learning policy in Isaac Lab that could maintain stable locomotion across rubble, slopes, steps, and irregular ground without pre-mapping the terrain.
+At SpaceData Inc. my job was to extend a flat terrain locomotion policy so it could handle the kinds of surfaces a robot would really meet in a disaster zone.
+To do this I trained a reinforcement learning policy in Isaac Lab that keeps stable locomotion across rubble, slopes, steps, and irregular ground without pre mapping the terrain.

 • Trained quadruped locomotion policy using RL in Isaac Lab